jsfs11/MBCC/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is private and proprietary.# Mood-Based-Content-Curator